shamikh-mill/iris-dataset/notes-on-deep-learning.md

 Note that more training data will not help if we have a bias problem!
 More data will usually lower variance and doesn't change bias much.

+Regularization- technique for reducing variance (may increase bias a little bit, but not too much for a large network), especially if we don't have more training data.
+- L2: Used much more often than L1 (Usually helps more)- Add a regularization parameter to the loss function used during training.
+- Usually this is lambda (regularization parameter)/2m * norm(w^2).
+L2 norm is called Frobenius norm of the matrix
+- norm(w^2) = wTw = squared Euclidian norm of the parameter vector W. W (usually pretty high dimensional parameter vector) contains all the parameters that are being overfit.
+So we usually don't need to a b regularization.
+- "Weight decay"- multiplying weight matrix with a number slightly less than one as well as doing the normal backpropogation algorithm.
+- L1: Add a term lambda/m x norm(w), just the l1 norm of the parameter vector W. Using this causes W to be sparse (lots of 0s) which helps compress the model (helps memory usage).
+- lambda, reg parameter to be tuned, should be set using the dev set (see what works best)